 - Nerve pain or tingling

-Note that some populations are at greater risk for choline deficiency, specifically pregnant women and people with genetic disorders affecting choline, folate, and methionine metabolism.
+Note that some populations are at greater risk for not getting enough choline, specifically pregnant women and people with genetic disorders affecting choline, folate, and methionine metabolism.

-Choline bitartrate is one of the most common forms of choline used for nootropic supplements.
+Choline bitartrate is a common form of choline used for nootropic supplements.
 It's not a bad form to get, per se, but the general problem with this form is that you sacrifice quality for cost.

 By weight, it's about 41% choline, but it's one of the most ineffective forms of choline for crossing the blood-brain barrier.
 If it can't get into the brain, it can't work.

-Effective human studies are pretty limited where choline bitartrate is concerned, but in rodent studies, supplementation of choline helps to increase levels of choline by 52% compared to the control group not supplementing choline 14.
+Effective human studies are pretty limited where choline bitartrate is concerned, but in rodent studies, it has been shown to increase levels of choline by 52% compared to the control group not supplementing choline.

-Another rodent study found that supplementing choline bitartrate in rats with traumatic brain injury improved spatial memory and neuronal impairments 15.
+Another rodent study found that supplementing choline bitartrate in rats with traumatic brain injury improved spatial memory and neuronal impairments.

 In humans, however, choline bitartrate supplementation has shown no promising effects for cognitive function.
-Studies show that choline bitartrate does not improve visuospatial memory performance compared with a placebo, visuospatial working memory, declarative retrieval, or verbal working memory performance 7.
-This is likely due to inefficiency with crossing the blood-brain barrier.
+Studies show that choline bitartrate does not improve visuospatial memory performance compared with a placebo, visuospatial working memory, declarative retrieval, or verbal working memory performance.
+This may be due to inefficiency with crossing the blood-brain barrier.

-Citicoline, the less technical name for cytidine 5′-diphosphocholine (CDP-choline), is the powerhouse of choline supplements.
-It functions as an essential intermediate in the synthesis of phosphatidylcholine and plays a vital role in cognitive function 16.
+Citicoline, the less technical name for cytidine 5′-diphosphocholine (CDP-choline), is the best form of choline to look for.
+It functions as an essential intermediate in the synthesis of phosphatidylcholine and plays a vital role in cognitive function.

-It's one of the best and most effective forms you can get because it converts to two key compounds upon ingestion:
+It's the best and most effective choline form because it converts to two key compounds upon ingestion: